Skip to main content

 SERVICE

-We work to serve our department, university and the public through our activities in science, teaching, outreach and advocacy.
+We serve our department, university and the public through our activities in science, teaching, outreach, and advocacy.

 The study of Physics and Astronomy has been offered at WVU since its establishment in 1867.
 Initially included as a part of the school's land-grant obligation to teach mechanical arts, it later found a permanent home as the Department of Physics and Astronomy in the Eberly College of Arts and Sciences in 1896.